Some Matroids Related to Sum-Rank Metric Codes: Preliminaries

-where $\P(K_i^{n_i})$ is the lattice of $K_i$-linear subspaces of $K_i^{n_i}$, for all $i=1,\ldots,\ell$. \end{defn}
+where $\P(K_i^{n_i})$ is the lattice of $K_i$-linear subspaces of $K_i^{n_i}$ for all $i=1,\ldots,\ell$. \end{defn}

-This set forms a lattice with componentwise inclusion as the partial order.
-The meet and join of two elements $\L,\, \L'$ and the complement of an element $\L$ are defined by componentwise intersection, sum and orthogonal complements, respectively and we denote these as $\L \cap \L', \, \L + \L', \text{ and } \L^\perp$, respectively.
+This set $\P(\K^{\n})$ forms a lattice with componentwise inclusion as the partial order.
+For any two elements $\L,\, \L' \in \PKn$, their meet $\L \cap \L'$, join $\L + \L'$, and complement $\L^\perp$ are defined by componentwise intersection, sum and orthogonal complements, respectively.
 As the elements in $\PKn$ are tuples of vector spaces, we can define direct sum of two elements $\L, \, \L'$ by taking the direct sum componentwise.

 \begin{defn}\cite[Definition 3]{MP2019} For $\L=(\L_1,\ldots,\L_{\ell})$ in $\P(\K^{\n})$,

 \end{defn}